 Format 2: 24-hour Exam.
 The student sits a take-home examination.
 If the student is using this option for more than one of the Comprehensive Exams, a week should be allowed between exams.
 After the student has finished the reading list for that field, the examiner will come up with five appropriate questions and mail them to the Graduate Secretary at least four days before the exam is to take place.
 On the designated day, the Graduate Secretary gives the questions to the student, and s/he answers three of the five questions and returns her answers to the Graduate Secretary and the Graduate Advisor within 24 hours.
 (Another option: the examiner presents three questions of which the student chooses one.)
 Recommended length of the paper is 20 pages.

 Format 3: Course Syllabus.
 In this format the student creates a course syllabus directed to teaching at a senior undergraduate or graduate level.
 This will be approximately 25 pages long, double-spaced, and will include a rationale for the course (2-3 pages, double-spaced); course learning objectives and goals; introduction to the course (purpose and intended audience); comments on pedagogical activities and approach; detailed description of assignments and evaluation; outline of all the classes with the themes and assigned readings (full bibliographic details).
 A short summary of each reading for each class is to be provided together with a rationale for its use.
 The syllabus should be completed within one month from the time the student finishes the readings for that exam field.

-- After the third field exam is completed, share the three completed exams with all committee members and schedule the oral comprehensive exam
+- After all three written field exams are completed, share written exams with all committee members and take comprehensive oral examination

-- After a successful exam, fill, collect signatures and submit Recommendation for Advancement to Candidacy form to the Program Administrator
+- Complete, collect signatures for, and submit Recommendation for Advancement to Candidacy form to Grad program assistant

 Each reading list typically consists of between 30 and 50 items.
 There are two types of items: